livias1726/SOA_Project/docs.md

 The device driver is essentially based on system-calls partially supported by the VFS and partially not.
 The following VFS non-supported system calls are requested to be designed and
 implemented:
-* int put_data(char * source, size_t size) used to put into one free block of the block-device size bytes of the user-space data identified by the source pointer, this operation must be executed all or nothing; the system call returns an integer representing the offset of the device (the block index) where data have been put; if there is currently no room available on the device, the service should simply return the ENOMEM error;
+* **int put_data(char * source, size_t size)**:
+  * Used to put into one free block of the block-device size bytes of the user-space data identified by the source pointer, this operation must be executed all or nothing; the system call returns an integer representing the offset of the device (the block index) where data have been put; if there is currently no room available on the device, the service should simply return the ENOMEM error;
-* int get_data(int offset, char * destination, size_t size) used to read up to size bytes from the block at a given offset , if it currently keeps data; this system call should return the amount of bytes actually loaded into the destination area or zero if no data is currently kept by the device block; this service should return the ENODATA error if no data is currently valid and associated with the offset parameter.
+* **int get_data(int offset, char * destination, size_t size)**:
+  * Used to read up to size bytes from the block at a given offset , if it currently keeps data; this system call should return the amount of bytes actually loaded into the destination area or zero if no data is currently kept by the device block; this service should return the ENODATA error if no data is currently valid and associated with the offset parameter.
+* **int invalidate_data(int offset)**:
-* int invalidate_data(int offset) used to invalidate data in a block at a given offset;
-invalidation means that data should logically disappear from the device; this service should return the ENODATA error if no data is currently valid and associated with the offset parameter.
+  * Used to invalidate data in a block at a given offset; invalidation means that data should logically disappear from the device; this service should return the ENODATA error if no data is currently valid and associated with the offset parameter.

 When putting data, the operation of reporting data on the device can be either executed by the page-cache write back daemon of the Linux kernel or immediately (in a synchronous manner)